saulocantanhede/tfgreek2/docs/viewtypes.md

 ## The view types

-This database offers its users two distinct views to represent the [syntaxtrees](syntaxtrees.md#start).
+This Text-Fabric database offers its users two distinct views to represent the [syntaxtrees](syntaxtrees.md#start).
 Each viewtype has some features associated with it, using a dedicated nomenclature.
 The relation between node types and view types is shown in the following table.

 Viewtype | Display syntax tree | Invocation | Associated node types |
 --- | --- | --- | ---